 ML can learn transaction patterns and begin to determine, very effectively, which transactions are more likely to be fraudulent.
 Not only does this prevent more fraud, but it also prevents and reduces false positives.
 Considering the large volumes of transactions that many businesses process, it’s easy to see how automated detection can eliminate some of the costs associated with fraud and fraud prevention.
 An additional benefit is that ML models continue to learn and adapt, making them adept at identifying new fraud tactics.
 Overall, ML enables:

-Real-time decision-making — Unlike traditional rule-based methods, ML does not rely on ad hoc rules to determine what orders to reject or accept.
-This eliminates the manual interaction needed and can facilitate the evaluation of large volumes of transactions in real time.
+Real-time decision-making: Unlike traditional rule-based methods, ML does not rely on ad hoc rules to determine what orders to reject or accept.
+This eliminates the manual interaction needed and can facilitate the evaluation of large volumes of transactions in real-time.

-Fast response to change — ML is constantly “learning” when analyzing and processing new data, so it can self-update to adapt to new fraud tactics and techniques.
+Fast response to change: ML is constantly ‘learning’ when analyzing and processing new data, so it can self-update to adapt to new fraud tactics and techniques.

-Cost reduction—ML is highly scalable and the technology costs associated with ML have gone down over time.
+Cost reduction: ML is highly scalable and the technology costs associated with ML have gone down over time.
 By improving fraud detection accuracy and minimizing false positives, Ml can significantly reduce the costs associated with online fraud.

 Perhaps most importantly, ML is making strides in keeping payments frictionless for consumers.
 Legacy systems and fraud prevention tools have been notorious for interrupting payments flow, or, at the very least, presenting a minor nuisance to consumers.
 Employing machine learning as part of a multi-layered fraud prevention solution improves capabilities without slowing down the payments experience.

-This is essential as Experian reports that 35% of prospective customers leave online applications because of friction.
-While a fraction of those may be fraudsters, the greater percentage will be legitimate customers looking to make a purchase.
 ML and other frictionless tools can easily and seamlessly identify fraud trends without bothering customers.
 The identification of patterns happens behind the scenes and allows merchants to fine-tune fraud prevention strategies while also learning more about consumer behavior patterns and preferences.

 Online payments fraud must be combated with technologies that are intelligent enough to keep up with the dynamic fraud landscape.
 The key is to strike a balance between the right mix of fraud tools without inhibiting or adding friction to the customer experience.
 Tapping into ML can streamline the fraud prevention process by removing certain human components, analyzing large volumes of transaction data, and automating pattern recognition.
 The result is better accuracy, real-time fraud prevention, and cost reduction.